“The goods of today are the resources of tomorrow, but at yesterday’s prices.”—Walter Stahel, Founder of the Product-Life Institute.

 HYLA can help make these changes.
 We have numerous examples of working with our carrier, retail and OEM partners to revamp their process to enable them to participate in the Circular Economy to create significant economic benefits to their customers as well as to themselves.

-If you want to learn more about how HYLA supports the circular economy within the secondary mobile device market, check out our free white paper: 15 Steps to Creating an Efficient Mobile Trade-In Program.
+If you want to learn more about how HYLA supports the circular economy within the secondary mobile device market, check out our free white paper: 16 Steps to Optimize Your Mobile Trade-in Program.